grebnesorbocaj/learn_spark/README.md

 #### hooks/

 I added a pre-commit hook which will run `poetry run black $file` on python files staged for commits.
-To use this in your repo, run `cp pre-commit.template ../.git/hooks/pre-commit` from the /hooks/ directory.
+To use this in your repo, run `cp pre-commit.template ../.git/hooks/pre-commit && chmod +x ../.git/hooks/pre-commit` from the /hooks/ directory.
 Hopefully that works.

 #### Apache Spark